 Named to honour all moms past, present, and future by donor Eveline Wheatley Goodall, the Moms’ Stairway connects the second-floor café with the Early Learning Centre.
 Wide steps with seating gives you room to drink a coffee from LUKES, and space for your kids to play.

-Explore life underwater through games, artmaking, expert encounters, and more in the Questionarium.
+Explore and learn through games, artmaking, expert encounters, and more in the Questionarium.
 It’s a space to solve challenges, create, and play — designed just for older kids.

 Education is the New Buffalo, by Lionel Peyachew